apache/aurora/docs/deploying-aurora-scheduler.md

 Network considerations
 ----------------------
-The Aurora scheduler listens on 3 ports - a Thrift port for client RPCs, an admin web UI, and a libprocess (HTTP+Protobuf) port used to communicate with the Mesos master and for the log replication protocol.
+The Aurora scheduler listens on 2 ports - an HTTP port used for client RPCs and a web UI, and a libprocess (HTTP+Protobuf) port used to communicate with the Mesos master and for the log replication protocol.
 These can be left unconfigured (the scheduler publishes all selected ports to ZooKeeper) or explicitly set in the startup script as follows: